Young woman looking over a valley

 Contact us

 You deserve to thrive, not just survive.
-No matter where your trauma comes from, psychotherapy can help you start processing your trauma so you can move forward and improve your quality of life.
+No matter where your trauma comes from, an Intensive Outpatient Program (IOP) can help you start processing your trauma so you can move forward and improve your quality of life.

-At Charlie Health, we offer comprehensive mental health treatment for adolescents, young adults, and their families.
-Whether you're living with PTSD, experiencing upsetting memories, or managing severe stress, we'll meet you where you are with professional care.
+At Charlie Health, our IOP is a comprehensive mental health treatment solution for adolescents, young adults, and their families.
+Whether you’re living with PTSD, complex PTSD, acute stress disorder, or any mental health challenges related to trauma, we’ll meet you where you are with professional care.
 Our compassionate mental health professionals will help you regain strength, learn sustainable coping strategies, and start healing.
+Fill out our quick survey today to learn if IOP is right for you and connect with our team.